ArchipelagoMW/Archipelago/worlds/tloz/docs/en_The Legend of Zelda.md

 Yes.
 The map and compass for each dungeon start already acquired, and the Recorder will warp you between all eight levels regardless of Triforce count (note: it's possible for this to be your route to level 4!).

-## Is the randomized game compatible with any other Zelda 1 hacks?

-None have been tested, though in theory minor graphical mods should work without issue.
-Limited testing has been performed with the Infinite Hyrule program, and the client correctly accounts for this, but nothing is guaranteed;
-should you wish to mix and match hacks, any problems that arise are yours to handle.